Order your copy at http://www.in-deptheditions.com/books.html

 ABOUT THE WRITING OF FATAL CROSSING

-The book Fatal Crossing is a labor of love by a lead member of the joint venture team, currently searching for the wreckage of Flight 2501.
-During ten years of research to try to narrow down the site of the accident in order to locate the wreckage, van Heest found even more valuable information—documents never before reviewed, families of the victims, officials involved in the investigation in 1950, northwest personnel, court documents, police records, and even a grave site where the recovered remains of the victims were buried without notice or marking.
+The book Fatal Crossing is a labor of love by a lead member of the joint venture team, searching for the wreckage of Flight 2501.
+During ten years of research to try to narrow down the site of the accident, van Heest found even more valuable information—documents never before reviewed, families of the victims, officials involved in the investigation in 1950, northwest personnel, court documents, police records, and even two grave sites where the recovered remains of the victims were buried without notice or marking.
 This new information has allowed the author to reveal a moment-by-moment depiction of what took place on the plane and on the ground from the time it boarded passengers in New York to the time it disappeared over Lake Michigan to the search and investigation that followed.

 The decision to release this book without the wreck having been found is discussed under the page entitled “Current Search.”
-While the search effort will continue, the explorers, the author, and the publisher have accepted that it is possible that the wreck will never be found.
-After 10 years of searching, however, the author felt it was time for the story to be told.
+While the search effort will continue, the author felt it was time for the story to be told.
 The research for this book took place during a small window of time in which the internet existed to allow the author to find people connected to the flight while they were still alive.
 Many of the people interviewed, including several direct relatives of victims, had already passed and the author felt it necessary that the others had a chance to read it, especially those who personally knew a victim.